 The exact location for your navigation system is D-40474 Düsseldorf, Am Staad (Stockumer Höfe).
 You will be able to access one of the two parking P1 & P2.
 From there, the free shuttles will take you directly to the Düsseldorf Exhibition Centre entrances.

-drupa is a ten-day fair running from June 20th to June 26th 2020.
+drupa is a ten-day fair running from May 28th to June 7th 2024.
 It is held every four years since its inauguration in 1951.
-The 2020 edition is the 16th and succeeds the 2016 show which marked the 65th birthday of the conference.

 You can either buy tickets (1, 3 or 5 days tickets) online or on-site.
 Mind you; e-tickets come with some useful benefits like free wifi (2 Mbps with a 1Gb data limit per day), free travel with some of Düsseldorf's public transport.
 The tickers are ~25% cheaper than on-site and provide direct entry to the fairground.

 During drupa, over 260 000 print loving souls flood the city of Düsseldorf.
 To put this figure into perspective, Düsseldorf is one of the most populous cities in Germany, boasting around 630 000 inhabitants.
 The area is no stranger to vasts influx of visitors as it thrives on trade shows and fairs.

 But some planning can go a long way, especially if you are coming from abroad, like 75% of the drupa's audience.
 In 2016, Messe Düsseldorf, the drupa organizer, cut the event from 14 days to 10 days.
 The cut in days only resulted in higher attendees' concentration and subsequently the stronger competition for hotel rooms, Airbnb and short-term rentals.
 Planning will help you secure better and cheaper accommodation deals.